Top 10 Favourite Films of the 1940s

 Directed by George Sidney | Starring Gene Kelly, Frank Sinatra and Kathryn Grayson

 In Anchors Aweigh, Gene Kelly and Frank Sinatra play two sailors on leave.
 Gene is athletic and confident and disgustingly attractive.
 And he dances with Jerry Mouse.
-Frankie is... well, just the most awkward thing you'll ever see in your life and beyond.
+Frankie is... well, just about the most awkward thing you'll ever see in your life and beyond.
 He's awfully cute, though.

 6. Johnny Belinda (1948)